ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 ## Lesson details

 ### What is Unit Testing?
-And why?
+And why do we need it?
 (15 minutes)

-* Explain basic definition of unit testing
+* Definition of unit testing: Unit tests are automated tests written and executed by software developers to ensure that a small section of an application ("unit") meets its specification and behaves as intended.
+A unit can be a function, a class, an interface etc.
-* What's the difference between unit test, integration test, functional test
+* What's the difference between unit test, integration test, and functional test?
 * Perform unit testing in conjuction with feature implementation

-Benefits of unit tests:
+*Benefits of unit testing*

 * Confidence in updating code - As a new developer on a team if you make changes to a module and all the unit tests pass you can have that much more confidence in not introducing bugs
 * Reliable modules - A modules inputs can be tested with each unit test serving as a different scenario